notsaizino/Latop.sys/README.md

-# latop.sys – Latency Optimized Keyboard Filter Driver
+# latop.sys – Latency Optimized Keyboard Driver

 Author's note: This Driver is currently untested.
 Use at your own risk.